emilyselwood/astro-grid/README.md

 ## Contributions ##

 All contributions are warmly welcomed.
 Please report bugs using the bug tracker the git hub project.
 Please fork, branch and raise pull requests when submitting code changes.
-Any questions or
+Any questions are probably a bug